gradiva/odin-fullstack-javascript/01-Web_Development_101/03-JavaScript_Basics/rock-paper-scissors/README.md

 ## Notes

-The UI is not the goal in this project, so I did focus on the JavaScript part instead, there is no UI.
+The UI is not the goal in this project, so I did focus on the JavaScript part instead, there is no style.

 game.js is just the JavaScript console game.

-I will come back here at some point and build a UI, task added to my trello board.
+I will come back here at some point and build a nice UI, task added to my trello board.

 ## View in browser